wp-plugins/custom-content-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A shortcode to display content from posts, pages, custom post types, custom fields, images, menus, widget areas, and attachment files
+A shortcode to display content from posts, pages, custom post types, custom fields, images and attachment files

 == Description ==

-This plugin adds the shortcode **[content]** to display any of the following content types: posts, pages, custom post types, custom fields, images, menus, widget areas/sidebars, and attachment files.
+This plugin adds the shortcode **[content]** to display any of the following content types: posts, pages, custom post types, custom fields, images and attachment files.

 There is also the shortcode **[loop]** to perform query loops, with which you can create layout templates for displaying the content, for example, the five most recent posts, or products in a category.